 Shawn J. Miller

-Shawn leads and manages the Center for Instructional Technology (CIT) in its mission to develop and deliver services that foster innovation in the uses of technology for teaching and learning.
+Shawn leads the Center for Instructional Technology (CIT) in its mission to help faculty explore, develop and evaluate innovative ways to use technology and new pedagogies to meet their teaching goals.

 Recent Blog Posts:

 “Administrative team structures, workflows, and content management,” panel presentation, 2013 Coursera Partners Conference, Philadelphia, PA, April 5, 2013